 - Undergraduate Research Conference Travel Support for students presenting research or creative works at domestic or international professional conferences

 - Erickson Discovery Grants for supporting undergraduate student engagement in original research, scholarship and creative work under the direct supervision of a faculty member

 - Student Engagement Network Grants for supporting student enrichment experiences outside the classroom

-- Travel Expenses: All expenses related to professional development travel will be reimbursed following your travel.
+All expenses will be processed as reimbursements.
+You should expect to provide receipts and/or documentation of the costs associated with your travel or purchase.
 Funds will be deposited into your student account upon your return and after your expenses have been processed.